1. Skip to content

 What are countries doing to protect whistleblowers?

-Rottok adds that a "human rights-based approach" is needed, and lawmakers in every country need to review "laws and policies that might hinder whistleblowing practices," such as how confidentiality procedures are done, or laws that promote secrecy as opposed to balancing it against public interest.
+Rottok added that a "human rights-based approach" is needed, and lawmakers in every country need to review "laws and policies that might hinder whistleblowing practices," such as how confidentiality procedures are done, or laws that promote secrecy as opposed to balancing it against public interest.

 Why a free press in Africa is vital for development